GeekTrainer/learn-vue/1-vue-getting-started/3-attribute-binding.md

-We explored how you can display data on a page through the use of handlebars (`{{}}`).
-However text on the page is not the only part we may need to make dynamic.
-A large part of the values we set on a page are done through attributes.
+You explored how you can display data on a page through the use of handlebars (`{{}}`).
+However, text on the page is not the only part you may need to make dynamic.
+A large part of the values you set on a page, are done through attributes.
 Fortunately, Vue.js allows you to bind to attributes through directives.

 ## Directives